Just a text editor and a few hours

 <button type="button" data-prototype-url="link.html">Click me</button>

 The type="button" attribute is optional, since the default type for a button is submit and that might be just what you want.
 In order to easily enter the URL in question we’ve got the data-prototype-url attribute.
 You can name it however you want. but it might be prudent to use a name that communicates its prototype use case as clearly as possible.
-Again, we do not want this type of code running on a live web site.
+Again, we do not want this type of code running on a live website.

 The JavaScript